alecto98/AmongUsRankedDiscordBot/README.md

 **Developer**

-👨‍💻 Developer: ABraik
+👨‍💻 Developer: Alecto

 **Installation**

 1. Clone the repository to your local machine.
 2. Ensure you have `discordbot.dll` added into your plugins in the Imp server.
 3. Start the bot by running `DiscordBot.py`.
-4. Make sure to update the channel name and your server ID in `DiscordBot.py` to match your server settings.
+4. Make sure to update the channel names and your server ID in `config.yaml` to match your server settings.

 **Usage**